-- 8.4.7.
-The policies and evidence behind the chosen housing mix is discussed in more detail in both the AECOM Housing Needs Assessment in addition to the Charlton Supplementary Housing Survey which are included in the evidence base. - 8.4.8.
+8.4.8.8.4.7.
 The strategic mix of housing put forward by Test Valley Strategic Housing Market Assessment 2014 (SHMA14) is that 55% of housing across Test Valley should be two or fewer bedrooms.
-The AECOM report considered both this and the demographic profile of Charlton and recommended it appropriate that 40% of homes should be two or fewer bedrooms in the Parish.
+The AECOM report considered both this and the demographic profile of Charlton and recommended it appropriate that 40% of homes should be two or fewer bedrooms in the ParishPlan Area.
 The supplementary parish survey concluded that there is a greater need for 2 and 3 bed properties including housing for older people.
 Providing this mix of housing could also help to reverse the trend of younger adults, couples and young families leaving the area, or being unable to move into it due to affordability pressures.
 Providing homes for people to downsize or retire into will also free up housing elsewhere in the chain.
 It is therefore considered that given the evidence, that 2 and 3 bed dwellings, which focus on the needs of those looking to enter the housing market, young families and those looking to downsize/ require retirement accommodation should be given the greatest priority in any mix.
 It is considered appropriate that at given the evidence as stated, at least 80% of any major housing development should cater for such housing or adequately demonstrate why this is not appropriate.